Smudging Policy

 - Sharing the traditional knowledge and ways of the Indigenous people.

-Director Facilities is responsible for:
+Facilities is responsible for:

-- Providing signage as appropriate.
+- Providing signage and posting and removing as appropriate.

 - Providing enforcement in support of this policy.